TL;DR (Summary)

 (Flock Safety FAQ).

-Flock also markets to employers and retail settings, blurring the lines between public safety
+Additionally, Flock markets its surveillance technology to employers and retail establishments, further blurring the lines

 The Illusion of Security